 I could not be more appreciative of everything this experience taught me, and for the people it introduced me to.
 I didn’t return to business school expecting to know everything.
 I came back to business school expecting to learn, to push myself and to try new things – hoping that those things would enlighten me as to which career path might suit me, because I wasn’t sure what that would be.

-Thanks to this experience and the people I got to laugh along the way with, I’m more certain than ever that post-MBA, consulting is the right thing for me.
+Thanks to this experience and the people I got to laugh along the way with, I’m more convinced than ever that I want to explore consulting as a career.

 By Kelly Lynch (BA’ 11, MBA ’18)